-Courses required for the Minor
+Courses required for the Minor ^{1,2,3}

 credit hrs.
 Completed

 Required Courses 12

 SOST U201: Intro to Southern Studies

 HIST U321: The South since 1865

 ENGL U447: Southern Literature

 HIST U310: African American History to 1865

 Group A 6 hours from the following list, with at least two disciplines represented.
-6
+6 6

-HIST U305: Sectionalism and the Southern War
+HISTU305: Sectionalism and the Southern War

 HIST U320: The South to 1865

 HIST U322: The History of South Carolina

 HIST U323: Our Past: Upstate History

 MUSC U310: Jazz History

-POLI U363: Southern Politics
+POLI U363: Southern Politics 7

 POLI U390: Urban Planning & Policy

 GEOG U101: The Upstate

 GEOL U120: Geology of the Southeast

-Group B Minimum 3 hours from the following list.6 3
+Group B Minimum 3 hours from the following list.
+3

-SOST U399: Independent Study in South Studies (1-6 credit hours)
+SOST U399: Independent Study in South Studies (1-6 credit hours) ^{4, 5}

-SOST U499: Internship in Southern Studies
+SOST U499: Internship in Southern Studies 8

-21 Total Hours Required 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirement 2 Minimum grade of C is required for all coursework.
+Total Hours Required 21 1 Up to 6 hours of General Education (<300 level) may be used to satisfy require ments of the minor.
+2 Minimum grade of C is required for all coursework.
 3 A minimum of 12 hours of upper division coursework is required.
 4 Prerequisite: SOST U201 and consent of instructor.
 5 May be repeated when topics vary.
-6 Substitutions will be allowed as appropriate with the consent of the chair of HPPA 7 Prerequisite: written consent of instructor.
-8 Prerequisites: SOST U201, junior or senior standing and consent of instructor.
+CUDDA 6 Substitutions will be allowed as appropriate with the consent of the chair of HPPA.

+- 8 Prerequisites: SOST U201, junior or senior standing, and consent of instructor. - 7 Prerequisite: written consent of instructor.